wermos/blog/_posts/2023-07-04-gsoc-2-the-sympy-boogaloo.md

 Numerous advantages to using Lark [were identified](https://github.com/sympy/sympy/issues/19528#issuecomment-662430318):

 1. Lark has active, receptive maintainers.
-When I found something in the documentation that wasn't being rendered correctly, I opened [an issue](https://github.com/lark-parser/lark/issues/1287) for it which was then promptly fixed.
+For example, when I found something in the documentation that wasn't being rendered correctly, I opened [an issue](https://github.com/lark-parser/lark/issues/1287) for it which was then promptly fixed.
 2. Lark has good documentation.
 [The documentation](https://lark-parser.readthedocs.io/en/latest/grammar.html) is detailed and filled with examples, which makes using the library a lot easier.
 3. Lark has no runtime dependencies beyond Python's standard library.
-This is important because, for example, Parsimonious still needs [regex](https://pypi.org/project/regex/).
+This is important because, for example, Parsimonious still needs the external [regex](https://pypi.org/project/regex/) package.
 4. Lark shows strong performance.
 5. Lark handles ambiguities that PEG parsers cannot.
 By [using the Early parser](https://lark-parser.readthedocs.io/en/latest/parsers.html#earley), for example, Lark can return all a tree with all the possibilities if a certain expression is ambiguous.
 6. Lark uses a dedicated, self-described format,
    * that cannot include implementation details (e.g. inline python).
 This is good because the library itself enforces separation of concerns (i.e. keeping the grammar definition separate from the parser).
-   * which can be stored inline in a `.py` file.
+   * which can be stored inline in a `.py` file, or
-   * or stored in one or more `.lark` files.
+     * stored in one or more `.lark` files.
    * which has plugins for various editors.
-For example, there is a [VS Code extension](https://github.com/lark-parser/vscode-lark) and a [PyCharm plugin](https://github.com/lark-parser/intellij-syntax-highlighting) for syntax highlighting Lark files.
+For example, there is a [VS Code extension](https://github.com/lark-parser/vscode-lark) and a [PyCharm plugin](https://github.com/lark-parser/intellij-syntax-highlighting) for syntax highlighting Lark files,
-   * and can be used to generate parsers in other languages like Julia and Javascript (see the last point [here](https://lark-parser.readthedocs.io/en/latest/features.html#extra-features).)
+   * can be used to generate parsers in other languages like Julia and Javascript (see the last point [here](https://lark-parser.readthedocs.io/en/latest/features.html#extra-features).)
 7. has a "standard library" of useful tokens and expressions which can be imported into a grammar.
 8. Lark can generate an standalone `.py` file.
 In this case, this is not a big advantage since one of the reasons for moving away from ANTLR was to remove compiled components.